 - The "return to home" image and footer linking the page back to the MSC Southeast Main Home Page as developed and distributed by MPR.

 - The file or URL address in all lower case.
 Server software is "case sensitive."
 The date of last revision (month/date/year) in an HTML comment and a date for review/deletion.

 - The name and e-mail address of the Web page author or contact responsible for the page for readers to submit comments, questions, etc., about the contents of the page.

-- This copyright notice: Copyright © 2000 (Current Year) Minnesota State College-Southeast Technical.
+- This copyright notice: Copyright © 2000 (Current Year) Minnesota State College Southeast.

 All submissions must be completely proofread, spell-checked and reviewed for proper grammar and consistency with college policies prior to publishing and posting.

 If the page is incomplete or does not work correctly, it should include the "Under Construction" symbol distributed by MPR.